 As Crystal Clovers, these generous donors receive personal invitations to special Indiana 4‑H events as well as personal communication about happenings in Indiana 4‑H.

 Singleton was a 10-year 4‑H’er from Hamilton County, and at the end of her tenure in 4‑H, she knew she was ready to meet life after college thanks to her 4‑H experience.

 Singleton believes that “4‑H is the gift that keeps on giving.”
-Because of this belief, she decided to become an Indiana 4‑H Foundation donor as a “pay-it-forward effort” since she credits 4‑H with helping her to become a contributing, self-sufficient citizen.
+Because of this belief, she decided to become an Indiana 4‑H Foundation donor as a “pay-it-forward effort” since she credits 4‑H with helping her to become a contributing, self-sufficient adult.

 After her 10 years in 4‑H, Singleton went on to earn a degree in Home Economics Education at Purdue University.
 Since then, she has been a political activist on behalf of women’s rights, developing the Richard G. Lugar Excellence in Public Service Series.

 She is presently involved in a real estate business with her son.
 Singleton appreciates the efforts and progress of the Indiana 4‑H Foundation to be a leader across the country by continuing to engage with Indiana 4‑H alumni.